Jon Finch: Early life

 Finch was born on 2 March 1942, in Caterham in Surrey, the son of a merchant banker.

 Education

-Between 1950 and 1960, Finch was educated at Caterham School, an independent school in Caterham.
+Between 1950 and 1960, Finch was educated at Caterham School.
 Upon leaving school he turned down the offer of a place at the London School of Economics.

 Early acting and SAS

-After performing in amateur theatre groups and singing in a folk group, Finch did his National Service in The Parachute Regiment and stayed on as a member of the SAS Reserve Regiment, training at weekends and several nights a week.
+After performing in amateur theatre groups and singing in a folk group, Finch did his National Service in the Parachute Regiment and stayed on as a member of the SAS Reserve Regiment, training at weekends and several nights a week.
 He resigned from the military as his acting commitments became more demanding, and said he was relieved to not have to go to Borneo during the Indonesian Confrontation (1963–66).

 He appeared on stage in From the Hill in 1963.
+He got a job as assistant stage manager in Pembroke Theatre in the Round.